sohamk10/Programmed-solutions-for-Gyroscope-and-Governor.-/README.md

 programs.
 Programming involves activities such as analysis, developing understanding, generating algorithms, verification of requirements of algorithms including their correctness and resources consumption, and implementation (commonly referred to as coding) of algorithms in a target programming language.
-Source code is written in one or more programming languages.
+Source code is written in C and C++ programming languages.
 The purpose of programming is to find a sequence of instructions that will automate performing a specific task or solving a given problem.this project includes solutions to various problems on Governors and Gyroscopes.